 - 1. BEFORE EACH USE, inspect the general condition of the tool.
 Check for:

-- loose hardware,
+- · loose hardware,

-- misalignment or binding of moving parts,
+- · misalignment or binding of moving parts,

-- · damaged cord/electrical wiring,

-- · cracked or broken parts, and
+- · cracked or broken parts,

+- · damaged electrical wiring, and

 - any other condition that may affect its safe operation.

+- 2. AFTER USE, wipe external surfaces of the tool with clean cloth.